tarolangner/ukb_mimir/cross_validation/README.md

 3) *Combine into inference module*
 Use *createInferenceModule.py* to combine the required files.
 The snapshot should be from the last iteration of the preceding step 2.
-The calibration factors, in contrast, should refer to a preceding cross-validation with the same configuration<sup>1</sup>.
+The calibration factors, in contrast, should refer to a preceding cross-validation with the same configuration.<sup>1</sup>

 ---
-<sup>1</sup>On the calibration factors: The neural network outputs a variance for each measurement that serves as uncertainty estimate.
+<sup>1</sup>On the calibration factors: For each prediction, the neural network outputs a variance that also serves as uncertainty estimate.
 These values are typically too low to accurately describe prediction intervals.
 The implementation therefore provides target-wise scaling factors, by using a simple annealing search to achieve better calibration on the validation sets in cross-validation.
 These are assumed to also be approximately valid for a snapshot trained on all training samples, as used for inference modules.